Finding Your Flock As a PhD.

 What Type of Work Environment Do You Prefer?

-We also developed a special, intensive career transition program tailor-made for PhD students and graduates who seek to start new careers in the industry; please find all the information and registration links HERE.
+We developed a special, intensive career development program tailor-made for PhD students and graduates who seek to start new careers in the industry.
+Please find all the information and registration links HERE.

 Why Resume Does Not Contribute All That Much to Your Career Management.

-Let’s talk about the academic tribe for once.
+Let’s talk about the academic flock for once.
 In terms of working culture and mentality, academia is quite uniform.
 The vast majority of researchers worldwide are liberals rather than conservatives.
-The academic working style has the same casual and non-procedural demeanour in every country.
+The academic working style has the same casual and non-procedural demeanor in every country.